 If we consider searching as a form of traversal in a graph, an uninformed search algorithm would blindly traverse to the next node in a given manner without considering the cost associated with that step.
 An informed search, like Best first search, on the other hand would use an evaluation function to decide which among the various available nodes is the most promising (or ‘BEST’) before traversing to that node.

-Best first search uses the concept of a Priority queue and heuristic search.
+The Best first search uses the concept of a Priority queue and heuristic search.
 To search the graph space, the best first search method uses two lists for tracking the traversal.
 An ‘Open’ list which keeps track of the current ‘immediate’ nodes available for traversal and ‘CLOSED’ list that keeps track of the nodes already traversed.

-The step by step implementation of Best First Search Algorithm
+Best First Search Algorithm

 - Create 2 empty lists: OPEN and CLOSED